 Almost 30 percent of Ukraine's population still lives below the poverty line.
 Social and economic realities and an overburdened health care system challenge Ukraine’s ability to address rising rates of infectious diseases, especially TB.
 Abortion rates are high in comparison to other countries in the region.

-- Expand the DOTS approach to improve TB treatment outcomes and prevent TB/HIV co-infection and multidrug-resistant and extensively drug-resistant TB.
+- Expand approaches to improve TB treatment outcomes and prevent TB/HIV co-infection and multidrug-resistant and extensively drug-resistant TB.

 - Reduce abortion rates through increased use of modern contraceptives.